IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 the MKT and the KeyID as context as defined in the TCPAO structure within
 {{the-tcpao-tls-extension}}.
 It generates a 32-byte secret.

+In this document both endpoints use the same value for SendID and RecvID.
+Implementations MUST use SendID = RecvID for each MKT derived from the TLS Exporter and for each subsequent ratchet step.
+The value 0 is reserved for the default MKT; derived KeyIDs MUST be in the range 1–254.

 The client and server can decide the value of the KeyID independently and announce it in the AO TCP Option as defined in {{RFC5925}}.
 The KeyID MUST be different than the default KeyID of 0.